AbdullahAlAlif/POS_IMS_System/README.md

-# Stationery Shop Management (Django)
+# Shop Management (Django)

-This is a starter Django project for a Stationery Shop Management system prepared for a university assignment.
+This is a starter Django project for a  Shop Management system prepared for a university assignment.

 ## Quick start